hongyi-zhao/ariadne/README.md

 # ariadne

-Ariadne enables comprehensive zsh cli history logging combined with interactive searching using a modified version of Masafumi Oyamada's percol (https://github.com/mooz/percol).
-The cli logging is modified from the the following:
+Ariadne enables comprehensive zsh CLI history logging combined with interactive searching using a modified version of Masafumi Oyamada's interactive grep tool percol (https://github.com/mooz/percol).
+The CLI logging is modified from the the following scripts:

 - http://stackoverflow.com/questions/945288/saving-current-directory-to-bash-history
 - https://gist.github.com/jeetsukumaran/2202879)

+Hitting Ctrl+R brings up a command line history that can be search by date, path and command.
+Either the selected command or path can be inserted at the prompt.
+The output can be filtered by current path and duplicate commands.
+Commands can also be stacked and saved to a file for later scripting.

-I made this because I wanted to be able to search for previous commands based on path as well as the command itself.
-I tend to use deeply nested and descriptive directory names and want to quickly jump to them based on the command.
-This also makes it easy to copy and paste commands in a new project directory based on a similar older project.
+This makes it easy to copy and paste commands in a new project directory based on a similar older project.
 This is hopefully handy for those running scientific software in the unix world (and who derive little joy from memorizing the relevant incantations and arcana)

 - [What's this](#whats-this)
 - [Installation](#installation)